 This was original called “Why Can’t Kids be Kids?
 Junior Handlers” and was published I do not remember now long ago in the now defunct Sheltie Pacesetter magazine.
 Somewhere in my boxes I think I still have a copy of the magazine.
 Over the years I have added to this as my children grew in dog sports.
 The most recent edit of this was when I decided to blog this (thought I had earlier but I could not find it in the archives – so today I am blogging and adding to it) May 15, 2016 – Karen Peak

 It was one of those moments that would burn into your memory.
 I was at a match with my first real “show” dog, Ryker.
 (This would have been around 1993/1994).
 Juniors were getting ready to go into the ring nearby.
 I watched a woman I knew from other shows dressing down her daughter.
 The dog was nervous, the child was visibly not happy.
 The mother kept drilling “Yank that lead if the dog does not listen!” and “You had better do well!”
 The child, a young teen, was miserable and the dog, terrified.
 Mom was a total banshee.
 I was glad my mother never pushed me like that.
-That girl would be in her thirties by now.
 I can only wonder what she grew into.
 She was bullied by her mother every time I saw her at a show.

 Sadly, this attitude is in all areas of children and sports and even other competitions.
 Just watch any sport children are involved in.
 Watch the parents, the coaches and even the kids.
 How many poor sports do we see on and off the fields?
 I judged a Science Fair once.
 It was a big one.
 It was obvious many parents did the bulk of the work of at least half of the projects.
 No fifth-grade child could build a six-foot trebuchet alone!
 You could tell the projects the children did themselves.
 (Now that being said, my daughter was the overachiever in a science club and came up with great projects that she was able to build herself – save for having Dad assist with a pressure valve.
 If it was not in correctly it could explode so yes some kids are capable of a lot of things!).